frknclkkk/VM-SECURITY-TOOL/README.md

 - 'cli.py': Main application script.
 - '.gitignore': Files and directories excluded from Git.
 - 'README.md': Project documentation and usage guide.
+- "scanners" : All scanners are here.

 ## ✅ Requirements

 - Python 3.8 or higher
-- Linux based VM environment
+- Linux based VM environment (For now not Kali Lınux)
 - Internet access (for some network features)

 ## 📄 License